paudan/docker-drupal-pg/README.md

 ### PostgreSQL and phpPgAdmin

 phpPgAdmin is available at `/phppgadmin`.
 The PostgreSQL port `5432` is exposed.
 The root account for PostgreSQL is `postgres` and passwordis also set to `postgres`.
+Note, that it might take some time until PostgreSQL server is started after starting the container.

 ### Blackfire